vedro-universe/vedro-docs/docs/features/anti-flaky/index.md

 ### 🤖 Automating Flakiness Detection

-Vedro offers a plugin, [vedro-git-changed](https://pypi.org/project/vedro-git-changed/), which automatically identifies and runs test scenarios that have changed relative to a specified git branch.
+Vedro offers a plugin, <Link to="https://pypi.org/project/vedro-git-changed/">vedro-git-changed</Link>, which automatically identifies and runs test scenarios that have changed relative to a specified git branch.
 This targeted approach ensures that newly introduced or modified tests are scrutinized for flakiness before being merged.

 To install the plugin, use the command: